jeffy893/posterity/2024-10-21_Jefferson_In-a-Nutshell.md

   * Financial planning and building an estate, prioritizing relationships and long-term goals.
   * Meeting his niece, Juliet, inspiring him to focus on his health and personal well-being.

-* Learned to appreciate wisdom by spending a summer shadowing his Grandfather Richards
+* Learned to appreciate legal wisdom by spending a summer shadowing his Grandfather Richards
 * Learned to appreciate peace by spending a year supporting his Grandmother Hursley
+* Learned to appreciate grace from national holidays with Gramma Richards